cgreenhalgh/musiccodes/docs/fileformat.md

 `filterParameters` is object with properties:
 - `streamGap` (float, seconds, default 2.0), maximum gap between note onsets that are considered part of the same note stream by the default stream classifier
 - `frequencyRatio` (float, ratio, default infinite), maximum pitch/frequency ratio between a note and the first note of a stream group for the new note to be considered part of the same note stream by the default stream classifier.
-- `monophonic` (boolean, default false), force note stream to monophonic (use first/lowest note)
-- `monophonicGap` (float, seconds, default 0.1), minimum time gap between note onsets for both to be output in monophonic mode
 - `maxDuration` (float, seconds, default unlimited), maximum duration for a note (e.g. to deal with 'stuck' notes)
 - `minFrequency` (float, Hz, default 0), minimum frequency of note to include in group(s)
 - `maxFrequency` (float, Hz, default 20000), maximum frequency of note to include in group(s)
 - `minVelocity` (int, 0-127, default 0), minimum midi note velocity of note to include in group(s)
 - `maxVelocity` (int, 0-127, default 127), maximum note velocity of note to include in group(s)

+Deprecated / removed (2016-10-05):
+- `monophonic` (boolean, default false), force note stream to monophonic (use first/lowest note)
+- `monophonicGap` (float, seconds, default 0.1), minimum time gap between note onsets for both to be output in monophonic mode

 The same properties in the top-level `parameters` are used as default values.